DavidDaida/windward-assignment/README.md

 # Windward Assignment

 This project is a full-stack application built for the Windward SE technical assignment.
-It includes a Node.js/Express API server and a React SPA client.
+It includes a Node.js/Express API server and a React SPA client built with React, Vite, Material-UI, and Leaflet.

 ---